floledermann/another-dimension/README.md

                            //   used to convert angular measure });

-// create some dimensions
+// Create some dimensions
 let width  = Dimension("10mm");       // 10 mm
 let height = Dimension(50, "arcmin"); // 50 arcmin
-let distance = Dimension(50);           // 50 pixels (as per defaultUnit specified above)
+let depth  = Dimension(50);           // 50 pixels (as per defaultUnit specified above)

-// dimensions can be used in place of numeric primitives,
+// Dimension objects can be used in place of numeric primitives,
 // and will implicitly be converted to pixels (as configured above)
 // This will draw a 173.2 x 176.4 pixel rectangle! canvasContext2D.fillRect(0, 0, width, height);